Masonic Orders beyond the Craft

 For a time the Order came under the aegis of the Grand Council of the Allied Masonic Degrees.
 The Order is administered from Mark Masons’ Hall.

-For more information on the Order of The Secret Monitor, please contact the Provincial Grand Recorder: Laurie Brookes
+For more information on the Order of The Secret Monitor, contact the Provincial Grand Recorder: Laurie Brookes